A 7-Part Overview To Help You Fix Yellow Toenails

 Another common cause of yellow toenails is a fungus infection that attacks the nails.
 It's called onychomycosis, and it's more common in adults than in children.
-It can turn the toenail yellow, and there may also be white patches, and yellow spots, or the nail may even turn black.
+It can turn the toenail yellow, and there may also be white patches, yellow spots, or the nail may even turn black.
 Many people are prone to getting yellow toenails from an infection and fungus.
-If you have poor circulation in the legs due to diabetes, autoimmune disorders or foot disorders or even peripheral vascular disease it may be the cause of yellow toenails.
+If you have poor circulation in the legs due to diabetes, autoimmune disorders, foot disorders or even peripheral vascular disease, it may be the cause of yellow toenails.

 Fungus infections are caused typically by dermatophytes, these eat the keratin to grow.
 Keratin is found in your nails and skin.
 Per the American Family Physician, onychomycosis happens in approximately 10 percent of adults and as they age the risk increases.
 Nearly half of the people over 70 years old have a nail infection from fungus.
 Athletes and those who spend time in hot and moist conditions also get foot infections easier.

 Prevention And Home Remedies For Yellow Toenails

 Two non-prescriptions work well to treat yellow toenails.
 Vicks VapoRub which is a topical menthol based ointment and tea tree oil.
 According to studies, tea tree oil isn't very efficient to fight fungus; however, the Vicks VapoRub worked well in about a quarter of those who tried it to cure the infection.

 While it may not be possible to prevent yellow toenails from happening again completely, proper nail care and regular inspections of the nails for any signs of problems will go far to help prevent yellow toenails.